Design2Production/scoop/docs/surevision.md

-# DP Windows Device Proxy Installation for SureVision
+# DP Device Proxy Installation for SureVision

-DPs new Windows software management system is based on a repo called "scoop".
+DPs new Windows software management system is based on a system called "scoop".
 Once installed, the software will automatically check for and install any updates at 3am each day.
-An acitve internet connection is required for installation of the proxy via the guides below.
+An active internet connection is required for installation of the proxy via the guides below.

 ## Installing the Device Proxy on a NEW PC

-Please follow these guides when installing onto new or clean PCs that have no prior Device Proxy installed.
+Please follow these guides when installing onto new or cleaned PCs that have no prior Device Proxy versions installed.

 ### Indoor Units
 [New Install - SureVision - Indoor - Single PC](https://design2production.github.io/scoop/new-install-surevision-indoor-single-pc.html)